Code-Institute-Submissions/swing-jive/README.md

 ----------------
 ### CREDIT

-* Itunes API search code
+* Itunes API search code: In the Itunes controller and the Itunes directive.
 * Bootstrap Carousel code
 * [Textillate](http://textillate.js.org/)
 * Some of my Code I got from Code Institute as it is the course I am taking - I have showed in my annotation that I understand it all and also personalised it a lot to my needs.